When your clothes return from the dry cleaners smelling bad

-After receiving my suede jacket back from its annual cleaning at the dry cleaners, I noticed my jacket smelled horrible.
+After receiving my suede jacket back from its annual cleaning at the dry cleaners, I noticed it smelled horrible.
 The odor is similar to kerosene.
 How do I get this odor out?
-I've tried airing the jacket outside and I've tried hanging the jacket with perfume sachets, but the odor is still present.
+I've tried airing the jacket outside and I've tried hanging it with perfume sachets, but the odor is still present.
 Any ideas on what will work without damaging the jacket further?

 Take the plastic bag that came with your dry cleaning and tie the top tight around the hanger so no air can escape.
 Fill a sock with baking soda and tie the end.
 Then place this sock in the bottom of the bag and tie a knot tight at the bottom of the dry cleaning bag.
 Let it sit this way for about five days.
 It will absorb the odor and usually neutralizes the odor in the clothes.